real-nox/Chatty-ChatAPP/README.md

 repositories/    → database queries
 ```

-Each feature (auth, friends, messages) has its own controller, service, and repository — keeping the codebase modular and maintainable.
+Each feature (auth, friends, messages) has its own controller, service, and repository, keeping the codebase modular and maintainable.

 ---